 What General Lee’s feelings were I do not know.
 As he was a man of much dignity, with an impassible face, it was impossible to say whether he felt inwardly glad that the end had finally come, or felt sad over the result. and was too manly to show it.
 Whatever his feelings they were entirely concealed from my observation: but my own feelings, which had been quite jubilant on the receipt of his letter were sad and depressed.
 I felt like anything rather than rejoicing at the downfall of a foe who had fought so long and valiantly.

 Naturally, Grant’s admiration for President Lincoln is even stronger and more perceptive:

 I knew his goodness of heart, his generosity, his yielding disposition, his desire to have everybody happy, and above all his desire to see all the people of the United States enter again upon the full privileges of citizenship with equality among all.

-My father gave me a copy of The Memoirs before I went to business school.
+My father gave me a copy of Memoirs before I went to business school.
 He said if I was going to become a leader, I should learn from the best.
-Grant was a brilliant military tactician, failed businessman and mediocre President.
+Grant was a brilliant military tactician, a failed businessman, and a mediocre president.
 But he had, as demonstrated in his writing, tremendous emotional intelligence.

 Emotional intelligence, as it pertains to intelligence, is under-appreciated.
 I love when it appears unexpectedly.
 Like in John Cleese’s autobiography, which includes quite a bit of self-examination and some rather painful admissions about his mother.
 According to Cleese, her anger and need for control strongly influenced his development of one of the most successful “angry” characters of all time, Basil Fawlty.